belenbarbed/FYP-VehicleSensorFusion/README.md

   - OR get made externally

 ### ROS
-  - Install ROS
-  - Make simple system:
+  - Start with simple system:
-    - Publisher 1: fetches cloudpoints from lidar, publishes them (topic: cloudpoints)
+    - Publisher 1: fetches cloudpoints from lidar, publishes them (topic: /velodyne_points)
     - Publisher 2: fetches processed frames from server, publishes them (topic: frames)
     - Subscriber: subscribes to both
       - Interpolates info from where cars are in the frame with which cloudpoints correspond to said car